Search

 Keep your passion stoked

-Burnout is a challenge in the social-impact world.
-Sometimes it happens because you’re working long hours.
-Sometimes it happens because you’re fighting against discrimination that personally affects you.
-Sometimes it happens because you regularly witness trauma.
+Burnout is a challenge in the social-impact sector; sometimes it happens because you’re working long hours, fighting against discrimination that personally affects you, and/or because you regularly witness trauma relating to your organization’s mission.

 Spend time now to save time in the long run

-Does if feel like you never reach the bottom of your work pile, no matter how many hours you put in?
+Does it feel like you never reach the bottom of your work pile, no matter how many hours you put in?
 Professional development can help you work smarter instead of harder.

 Pro tip: Ask your organization to cover the cost of your professional development—after all, they’ll make their money back when your productivity increases!
-Here are some tips for starting that conversation.
+If your organization won’t cover PD, however, you can still pursue options on your own.

 Move toward your career goals